exoplatform/exo-documentation/docs/Administration.rst

 - Registration
 - Applications
 - Banner link (specific banner for the space template)
-- Permissions (permission to view the template in the templates list in the space creation popup)
+- Permissions (permission to create a space from this template)

 .. note:: The Manage Template table is only for displaying all templates informations, to edit the template propreties, you have to do it manually.